 What does the Battery Backup unit do for nbn™ FTTP services?

 Only nbn™ Fibre to the Premises (FTTP) and nbn™ Enhanced Fibre Phone services can operate during a power outage, provided a Battery Backup unit was installed with the nbn™ equipment (this is optional to install at no extra cost when you sign up).
-Note that Fibre Phone is no longer as of 23 August 2017.
+Note that Fibre Phone is no longer as of 23 August 2017, and Westnet no longer offers the option of a battery backup unit as of 30 August 2017.

 Please keep in mind: